roshni-b/roshni-b/README.md

 #### Hello, I'm Roshni ✨

-I am a Bioinformatics graduate student at [Saarland University](https://saarland-informatics-campus.de/en/), building software and tools to accelerating innovation in genomic science.
+I am a Bioinformatics graduate student at [Saarland University](https://saarland-informatics-campus.de/en/), building software & tools to accelerate innovation in genomic science.
 I'm passionate about reproducible research and open-source software.
-Currently I work on Single-cell 'omics at the [Berlin Institute of Health at Charité](https://www.bihealth.org/en/) and [Berlin Institute for Medical Systems Biology (MDC)](https://www.mdc-berlin.de/bimsb) in Germany.
+Currently I work on single-cell 'omics at the [Berlin Institute of Health at Charité](https://www.bihealth.org/en/) and [Berlin Institute for Medical Systems Biology](https://www.mdc-berlin.de/bimsb) (MDC) in Germany.